Moengo

-Moengo (/nl/) is a town in Suriname, located in the Marowijne district, between Paramaribo and the border town Albina on the Cottica River.
+Moengo (/nl/; Mongo) is a town in Suriname, located in the Marowijne district, between Paramaribo and the border town Albina on the Cottica River.
 Moengo is also a resort (municipality) in the district of Marowijne.
 Moengo was the capital of Marowijne District between 1932 and 1945.
 The current capital is Albina.

 History

 Moengo started as a Maroon village on top of a hill overlooking the Cottica River.
 The settlement was later abandoned due to the difficulty of building houses on the bauxite rich ground.
 In 1916, Alcoa founded the first bauxite mine in Suriname, and this marks the beginning of the current town.
 Moengo was designed in 1919 to house 4,000 people.
 It would become a major centre for the mining and storage of bauxite.

 Moengo was a segregated town.
 The American Quarter was built for the Americans and Dutch, the Surinamese Quarter for the Afro-Surinamese, and Wonoredjo for the Javanese Surinamese.
 Maroons were only hired for temporary work or trade in the town, and had to leave by sundown.
 Until the 1960s, the racial regulations remained in force.
 In 2012, the Maroons formed the biggest ethnic group with a significant minority of Javanese.